 On campus, confidential resources available to students include counselors in Rivier Counseling and Wellness Center, medical providers in Rivier Student Health Services, and ordained clergy (typically the University Chaplain).
 Employees may access confidential assistance through the Employee Assistance Program as well.
-Community resources for students and employees include Bridges and New Hampshire Coalition Against Domestic and Sexual Violence Information shared with these resources will remain confidential and will not be shared with the University or anyone else without express permission of the individual seeking services.
+Community resources for students and employees include Bridges: Domestic & Sexual Violence Support and the New Hampshire Coalition Against Domestic and Sexual Violence.
+Information shared with these resources will remain confidential and will not be shared with the University or anyone else without express permission of the individual seeking services.
 Conversations with these individuals do not constitute reports to the University and do not initiate any investigative response.